 No. Each attorney must have an individual PACER account to use for electronic filing in NextGen.
 The law firm can create a PACER Administrative Account (PAA) to manage the billing for all of the individual accounts.
 Staff members who share a PACER account only for research can continue to share.

-- I linked my account when the Bankruptcy Court and/or Court of Appeals converted.
-Do I have to link my account again?
+- I have already linked my account when another court moved to Next Gen. Do I have to link my account again?

-Yes, you must now link your PACER account to your District Court CM/ECF account before you can file in District Court.
+Yes, you must now link your PACER account to your Alabama Middle District CM/ECF account before you can file in Alabama Middle District.
+You will need to link your PACER account to each court that you practice in.

 - I am a CJA attorney and I currently have two PACER accounts.
 Will I continue to need two accounts with NextGen?